Ahmed-coder143/Python/README.md

 **Balanced-Parentheses-Checker.py**
 This Python program takes a string consisting of only '(' and ')' as input and checks whether the parentheses are balanced.
 If the parentheses are balanced, it prints 'yes'; otherwise, it prints 'no'.
 The program utilizes a stack data structure to efficiently determine the balance of the parentheses in the given string.

+**Quadratic-Equation-Solver.py**
+This Python script calculates the roots of a quadratic equation of the form ax^2 + bx + c = 0 using the quadratic formula.
+It utilizes complex numbers for cases where the discriminant is negative.
+The script prompts the user to input coefficients a, b, and c, and then prints the real parts of the roots rounded to two decimal places.